 The Importance of Cat Websites

 Having a cat in the family is very rewarding but is also a big responsibility.
 Luckily, there is an answer to almost any question that a pet owner can think of on the Internet.
-In this article I describe some useful and interesting websites for cat lovers.
+In this article I describe some useful, interesting, and often enjoyable websites for cat lovers.
 Some of the sites contain miscellaneous information about cats.
 The others list toxic substances or describe first aid procedures, which are both very important topics for pet owners.

 It's a good idea to visit multiple websites when investigating a topic and to consider the reliability of information obtained from them.
 In addition, while a website may have a helpful overview of a disease or a pet problem, a sick cat must see a veterinarian.
 The vet will offer expert advice as well as provide a diagnosis and treatment that are tailored for the pet's specific situation.